kubernetes/enhancements/keps/sig-node/2400-node-swap/README.md

 #### Set Aside Swap for System Critical Daemons

-**Note** In Beta2, we found that having system critical daemons swapping memory could cause degration of services.
+**Note** In Beta2, we found that having system-critical daemons swapping memory could cause degradation of services.
+Therefore, Kubelet will not automatically configure this, although the admin can still manually configure it this way.
+In the near future, when a follow-up KEP regarding customizability is presented, this will be considered to automatically be configured under a dedicated configuration.

 System critical daemons (such as Kubelet) are essential for node health.
 Usually, an appropriate portion of system resources (e.g., memory, CPU) is reserved as system reserved.
 However, swap doesn't inherently support reserving a portion out of the total available.
 For instance, in the case of memory, we set `memory.min` on the node-level cgroup to ensure an adequate amount of memory is set aside, away from the pods, and for system critical daemons.
 But there is no equivalent for swap; i.e., no `memory.swap.min` is supported in the kernel.